 With a saddened heart, I am revealing [highlight the problem].

-Without the support from friends and family like you, it will be challenging for me to accomplish [highlight the solution].
+Without the support from friends and family like you, it will be challenging to accomplish [highlight the solution].

 Would you be willing to support [mention the amount of money]?
 It will go a long way in helping me accomplish the [highlight the solution to the problem].